 Drivers in the state of California who take a DUI blood test may request a portion of their drawn blood.
 This sample may be sent to an independent laboratory for retesting.
 In order to acquire this sample of blood, a criminal defense lawyer must file a “blood split motion.”
 Talk to a DUI lawyer in Burbank if you think an independent laboratory test may help your case.

+So how long does it take to get DUI blood test results in California?
 Private laboratories take varying amounts of time to complete a BAC test.
 The amount of time drivers have to wait to get back their DUI blood samples will vary.
 Contacting a laboratory and asking about their wait time can give drivers a better idea of how long the process will take.

 Click to contact our Criminal Defense Lawyers today